Va-Ns/Fisher_Kernels/README.md

 ## Project Structure

+- **CalculateParamsNV.m**: Calculates the parameters for the Gaussian Mixture Model (GMM).
-- **denseSIFTVN.m**: Extracts dense SIFT descriptors from the images.
+- **extractImageFeatures.m**: Extracts image features from the dataset.
-- **DictionaryFormationVN.m**: Forms a dictionary of visual words using k-means clustering.
+- **FisherEncodingNV.m**: Encodes features using Fisher encoding.
+- **GMM_NV.m**: Implements the Gaussian Mixture Model (GMM) for the project.
+- **sEM.m**: Implements the stochastic Expectation-Maximization algorithm.
-- **Final_Experiment.m**: Main script to run the experiment, including feature extraction, dictionary formation, spatial pyramid matching, and SVM classification.
+- **Final_project.m**: Main script to run the project, including data loading, feature extraction, GMM parameter calculation, Fisher encoding, and classification.
-- **gaussVN.m**: Applies Gaussian filtering to the images.
-- **hist_intersection_VN.m**: Computes the histogram intersection kernel.
-- **miniBatchKMeansVN.m**: Performs mini-batch k-means clustering.
-- **resultsTable.mat**: Stores the results of the experiments.
 - **scene_categories/**: Directory containing the dataset of scene categories.
-- **SIFTnormalizationVN.m**: Normalizes SIFT descriptors.
-- **SpatialPyramidVN.m**: Constructs spatial pyramid representations of the images.
-- **splitTheDatastore2.m**: Splits the image datastore into training and testing sets.

 ## How to Run